JAlcocerT/JAlcocerT/content/blog/dev-waitinglist.md

 title: "A Quick Waiting List for your SaaS"
 date: 2025-08-02
 draft: false
-tags: ["Dev","Entrepreneurship","PMF","Porkbun API","waiting-to-landing","Formbricks"]
+tags: ["Entrepreneurship","PMF","Porkbun API","waiting-to-landing","Formbricks"]
 description: 'How much is an idea worth?
-With Astro SSG, Formbricks and Cloudflare'
+With Astro SSG, Formbricks and Cloudflare API'
 url: 'how-to-create-a-waiting-list'
 ---